poseidonos/trident/docs/UserGuide.md

 File or Folder|Description
 --------------|-----------
-conftest.py|Defined the fixture functions in this file to make them accessible across multiple test files. array|All array management TCs volume| All volume management TCs user-io| All IO test cases config_files| This directory has topology.json which holds setup parameters such as target/initiator IP addresses etc
+conftest.py|Defined common fixtures to setup test infra(pytest infra). array|All array management TCs volume| All volume management TCs user-io| All GC/flush test cases subsystem | All Subsystem managment TCs config_files| This directory has topology.json which holds setup parameters such as target/initiator IP addresses etc

 ### Utils: